Sources: UGA's Fields mulls transfer to Ohio St.

 "I think he's looking at his options," Smart said Wednesday.
 "Let me say this about Justin: Justin is competing extremely hard.
 He's in the meeting rooms; he's rolling and going with the twos.
 His information to us is he's looking at his options, which is what you do.
 You go into the [NCAA transfer] portal, which we all know he's in.
 That's the extent of it, and that's the conversation we've had."

-Sources told ESPN on Wednesday that Fields is interested in transferring to Ohio State, where star quarterback Dwayne Haskins is expected to forgo his senior season and enter April's NFL draft.
+Sources told ESPN on Wednesday that Fields is interested in transferring to Ohio State, where star quarterback Dwayne Haskins is expected to enter April's NFL draft.

 Fields, from Kennesaw, Georgia, is expected to apply for a hardship waiver from the NCAA.
 If granted, the waiver would make him eligible to play in the 2019 season.